tomkark/SOT_ViT/readme.md

 ## Visual Results

+### <u> Histograms && Heatmaps of Attention Weights </u>

 We have selected a random tensor inside the input in a random batch and wanted
 to see the attention inside it visually so we have made a heatmap for the attention weights
 and also have visualized the distribution of the attention weights.

-### <u> Histograms && Heatmaps of Attention Weights </u>
 It's important to mention that for the first and third histograms the x-axis was fixed in contrast to the second and fourth one where the x coordinates were so small we had to give it automatic scaling in order to understand what is going on.

-- It's worth to mention that the softmax graphs were very sensitive and hard to plot so we have applied a log function on the values to present a better plot (this applies to second and fourth graphs)
+- The softmax graphs were very sensitive and hard to plot so we have applied a log function on the values to present a better plot (this applies to second and fourth graphs)

 ![alt_graphs](experiments_images/graphs.png)